ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 ## The soba story

 The year was 2017, and I'm still fresh into my grad school journey in Japan.
-I'm starting to settle down, moved to a newer apartment, and made friends with other foreign students in my cohort.
-As we're all wide-eyed foreigners in a beautiful country, we took part in some Japanese cultural activities provided by the school&mdash; one of which is making soba noodles.
+I settled down, moved into a new apartment, and made friends with other students in my batch.
+As we're all wide-eyed foreigners in a beautiful country, we took part in Japanese cultural activities provided by the school&mdash; one of which is making soba noodles.

-I didn't expect much from spending the weekend making soba noodles, *how life transforming could it be?* So I entered the function hall and saw around six tables laid out with some utensils already set up.
-In front, of course, are the welcoming faces of the Japanese cultural group.
-With them, I presume, are the soba chefs.
-I could tell because they have these aprons around them and a colorful handkerchief tied on their foreheads, similar to those 90's rappers in the Philippines.
+I didn't expect much from spending the weekend making soba, *how life-transforming can it be?*

+I entered the function hall and saw six tables laid out with utensils set up.
+At the front are the welcoming faces of the Japanese cultural group, with them, I presume, are the soba chefs.
+I can tell because of their aprons and the colorful handkerchief tied around their foreheads, similar to those 90's rappers in the Philippines.
 All of them are quite old, probably in their early 70s, still healthy and strong as with the standard for most Japanese seniors.

-After some greetings and remarks, one of the soba chefs, probably the most senior of them by his looks, came to the front and demonstrated how to make soba.
+After some greetings and remarks, one of the chefs, perhaps the most senior of them by his looks, came to the front and demonstrated how to make soba.
 He stepped on the small makeshift stage, dipped his hands in water, and started his handiwork.

-It was very methodical: he first made small clumps of buckwheat flour in a large bowl, then kneaded it, flattened it, and sliced it into strips.
-While making soba, one of the translators mentioned that *he's been making soba noodles all his life.* I was so entranced watching
+It was very methodical: he first made small clumps of buckwheat flour in a large bowl, kneaded and flattened it on a wooden board, and sliced it into strips.
+While making soba, one of the translators mentioned that *he's been making soba noodles all his life.*

-him: he seemed to retain the same vigor and enthusiasm of making soba from his childhood years.
-I was also confused as a question stuck on me: "How can you do one thing for all your life and not be bored by it?"
+I was so entranced watching him: he seemed to retain the same vigor and enthusiasm of making soba from years of experience.
+I was also confused: "How can you do one thing all your life and not be bored by it?"

 ![](/assets/png/life/soba.png){:width="700px"}
 {: style="text-align: center;"}